ima-eky/100-days-of-code-course/day-13/README.md

 # Debugging your code
-- The program in this script attempts to test your debugging knowlege
+- The program in this script attempts to test your debugging knowledge and skills

 ## How to run script
 ` python debugging.py`